Find diverse sources and experts on niche markets and diversity

 JOURNALISTS – REQUEST A DIVERSE SOURCE

-We can help you find a diverse source for any topic as well as experts on diversity and marketing to ethnic and niche consumers who are Hispanics, African Americans, Asian Americans, LGBT and other consumers.
+We can help you find a diverse source for any topic as well as experts on diversity and marketing to ethnic and niche consumers who are Hispanics, African Americans, Asian Americans, LGBTQ and other consumers.
 We invite you to submit your query to Lisa Skriloff, President, Multicultural Marketing Resources, Inc. and team for a match up with selected experts.

 MMR is a PR and marketing firm that works with many experts in diversity and multicultural marketing: ad agencies, market research firms, PR and communications companies, media, consultants and corporate marketing and HR executives.
 We also represent women and minority business owners, as well as diverse sources from across all industries.